prameshk/Traffic-Assignment/README.md

 # How to cite
-If you are using this program for your research, you can cite this code as below:
+If you are using this program for your research, please cite this code as below:
 ```
 Pramesh Kumar.
 (2019, October 10). prameshk/Traffic-Assignment: Static Traffic Assignment using User Equilibrium and Stochastic User Equilibrium- Python Code (Version 2.0).
 Zenodo. http://doi.org/10.5281/zenodo.3479554
 ```